IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 <div align="center"><img src="https://github.com/Community-Tech-Lab/PNK/blob/main/assets/growatt.png" alt="Growatt integrated system)" width="700" /></div>
 <div align="center"><sub>Turn Key GroWatt System, 200W PV and 2200W Battery, ~$2150</sub></div>

+>[!WARNING]
+> **Reminder:** _When disconnecting the components of a solar system, always disconnect the Solar panel from the charge controller first (basically unplugging the power source), before disconnecting the battery!_

 ## For More
 > [!IMPORTANT]
 > Different locations and varying equipment needs will require adjustments to your choice of components, such as PV panel size, battery capacity, and charge controller specifications, to ensure optimal performance and system reliability under specific environmental and operational conditions.
 There is a bit of math to do in order to make sure you are matching the power demand of your devices, the battery capacity, size of the panel and capacity of the charge controller, but for lower power microcontrollers & single board computers you should be able to get away with one of the earlier options!